Ontario Arts Council (OAC)

 Arts professionals: includes artists, arts managers, curators and arts programmers.

--Ontario-based not-for-profit organizations; non-arts organizations must demonstrate appropriate arts expertise and directly involve arts professionals as paid artists or advisory committee members.
+-Not-for-profit organizations who have a permanent physical address in northern Ontario; non-arts organizations must demonstrate appropriate arts expertise and directly involve arts professionals as paid artists or advisory committee members

--Ontario-based First Nations and schools run by First Nations or Indigenous Education Authorities.
+-Northern Ontario-based First Nations and schools run by First Nations or Indigenous Education Authorities

 -Co-applicant individuals, ad hoc groups/collectives and organizations are eligible.
-If awarded, the grant is split between the two applicants.
+If awarded, the grant is split equally between the two applicants

 -Colleges, universities and municipalities.